stas-sultanov/docs/slm-pack.md

 | Knowledge Sharing       | Share project knowledge between all team members.<br/>Based on the de facto industrial standard [Markdown](https://en.wikipedia.org/wiki/Markdown).
 | Requirements Management | Plan and track work, bugs, and issues.
 | Repos                   | Version control system.<br/>Implementation of the de facto industrial standard  [Git](https://en.wikipedia.org/wiki/Git).
-| Pipelines               | Automatically build, test and deploy solution to any stage and environment.
+| Pipelines               | Automatically build, test and deploy the solution to any stage and environment.
 | Artifacts               | Organize and control access to packages.</br>Including [Debug Symbols](https://en.wikipedia.org/wiki/Debug_symbol), [NuGet](https://en.wikipedia.org/wiki/NuGet), [NPM](https://en.wikipedia.org/wiki/Npm_(software)), [Maven](https://en.wikipedia.org/wiki/Apache_Maven) and others.
 | Test                    | Provide all types of tests and continous testing.
 | Load Test               | Generate a load and measure quality of service.
-| Monitor                 | Мониторинг решения и предиктивная аналитики.
+| Monitor                 | Monitor the solution and predict behavior.
-| Feedback                | Сбор отзывов о использовании решения.
+| Feedback                | Request, collect and analyze feedback from users.
-| IDE                     | Development environment.</br>Integrated with all other services.
+| IDE                     | Development environment, integrated with all other services.

 ## Asembly

 In general there are two options to assemble all the services requeired.
 First one is to get different services from different vendors and the other is to get a pack of services from one vendor.
 It is like you need a car to ride and you can go to Tesla web site and buy one or you can get to a market buy separate parts and assemble one.

 1. option is Atlassian based, and it takes **at max 3 different services** from [Atlassian](https://www.atlassian.com/).
 2. option is Microsoft based, and **all services** are provided by Microsoft.

-## Compare options by aspects
+## Options by aspects

 Following table compares options by different aspects.